menu iconknow your dna logosearch icon

 How To Know If You’re at Risk for Cataracts

-Early diagnosis and treatment are vital in preventing the eye damage cataracts cause.
-Genetics are a major cause of cataracts across all age groups.
+Early diagnosis and treatment are vital in preventing the visual impairment and eye damage cataracts cause.
+Genetics is a major cause of cataracts across all age groups.

-With DNA testing, you can check if you’re at risk for cataract formation.
-Studies show that advanced genetic testing can diagnose some rare diseases connected to childhood blindness.10
+DNA testing can check if you’re at risk for nuclear cataract formation.
+Studies show that advanced genetic testing can diagnose some rare diseases connected to childhood visual impairment and blindness.10

 Know Your DNA Reviews